Variation of cones of divisors in a family of varieties -- Fano type case: Deformation of N eron-Severi spaces and nef cones

 \begin{corollary} Let $f: X \to T$ be a projective fibration.
 Suppose that $S\subset T$ is a Zariski dense subset such that for any $s\in S$, the fiber $X_s$ is a rationally chain-connected variety with rational singularities.
 Then, up to a generically finite base change of $T$, there exists a non-empty open subset $T_0\subset T$, such that ${\mP}ic_{X_{T_0}/T_0} \otimes \bR$ is a constant sheaf.
 Moreover, for any open subset $U\subset T_0$, the natural restriction maps are isomorphisms for any $t\in U$.
-In particular, if $X_s, s\in S$ are varieties of Fano type, then the above claim holds. \end{corollary} \begin{proof} Shrinking $T$, we have $H^1(X_s, \mO_{X_s})=H^2(X_s, \mO_{X_s})=0$ for each $s\in S$ as $X_s$ is a rationally chain-connected variety with rational singularities.
+In particular, if for any $s\in S$, the fiber $X_s$ is a variety of Fano type, then the above claim holds. \end{corollary} \begin{proof} Shrinking $T$, we have $H^1(X_s, \mO_{X_s})=H^2(X_s, \mO_{X_s})=0$ for each $s\in S$ as $X_s$ is a rationally chain-connected variety with rational singularities (see \cite[IV, Theorem 3.10, Corollary 3.8]{Kol96}).
 Hence, the claim follows from Theorem \ref{thm: deform pic}.
 Besides, a Fano type variety is naturally a rationally chain-connected variety with rational singularities. \end{proof}